Seven Basic General Industry Safety Rules Toolbox Talk

 - What is the most important rule listed in this talk?
 Why?

-- What are other basic safety rules that need followed here at our worksite?
+- What are other basic safety rules that need to be followed here at our worksite?